 Home Lecture notes Assignment

 Prerequisite: Senior standing or graduate student.
-Knowledge on probability and statistics.
-Knowledge on a computer networking course (such as CNT3004 or CNT4704).
+Knowledge on probability or statistics.
+Knowledge on a senior-level computer networking course.

 In order to let students truly learn through this course useful knowledge and techniques in the long term, this course emphasizes on student involvement by focusing on experiments and programming projects.
 In order not to put heavy workload on students, the course will assign fewer handwritten homework, has no final exam (replaced by term project on experiment and programming), and let 2 students form as one group in most projects.